US STOCKS-Wall St tumbles on weak consumer sentiment, rising bond yields | Business

 US STOCKS-Wall St tumbles on weak consumer sentiment, rising bond yields

+Concerns over a shutdown, coupled with seasonally weak trends this month, put the S&P 500 on course for its worst monthly drop since October last year.
+Treasury yields surged as investors priced in higher inflation in 2021, as well as an eventual interest rate hike by the Federal Reserve next year.

-Wall Street indexes sharply dropped on Tuesday as weak consumer confidence data deepened concerns over slowing U.S. economic growth, with the Nasdaq down more than 2% as a surge in Treasury yields pressured mega-cap technology stocks.
+The S&P 500 and the Nasdaq headed for their worst day in four months on Tuesday as weak consumer confidence data deepened concerns over slowing economic growth, while a surge in Treasury yields hit mega-cap technology stocks.

-"Consumers continue to be worried by supply disruptions, the threat of higher inflation as well as the Delta variant, what kind of an impact that will have on their life and the economy."
-Fed Chair Jerome Powell had also flagged concerns over prolonged difficulties in a post-COVID economic reopening, and in a hearing before the U.S. Senate Banking Committee said that even with the eventual tapering of stimulus, monetary policy would likely remain accommodative until mid-2022.
+"It seems like all these headwinds are hitting at the same time - potential higher taxes, higher inflation, uncertainty about the Delta variant, earnings and higher interest rates ... are weighing heavily on the indexes," said Ken Mahoney, chief executive officer of Mahoney asset management.
+"Now with the 10-year going hotter, it spooked investors (because) if yields are going to go higher, there'll be more competition for stocks which something investors really didn't have to deal with for the last couple of years."

+Progress on U.S government funding negotiations was also in focus with Democrats scrambling to prevent a government shutdown and a potentially economically crippling U.S. credit default on Tuesday while also trying to agree on a mammoth tax and spending package.
+Concerns over a shutdown, coupled with seasonally weak trends this month, put the S&P 500 on course for its worst monthly drop since October last year.

-The two-year U.S. Treasury yield surged to 18-month highs, weighing on shares of high-growth companies whose values are closely linked to future earnings.
-Shares of Apple, Microsoft Corp, Amazon.com Inc and Google-parent Alphabet Inc dropped between 1.1% and 3.5%.
+Treasury yields surged as investors priced in higher inflation in 2021, as well as an eventual interest rate hike by the Federal Reserve next year.
+Shares of Apple, Microsoft Corp, Amazon.com Inc and Google-parent Alphabet Inc dropped between 2.9% and 4%.

 These stocks have benefited from the low-interest rate environment since the start of the pandemic.
-Progress on U.S government funding negotiations was also in focus after a sharply divided U.S. Senate failed on Monday to advance a measure to suspend the federal debt ceiling and avoid a partial government shutdown ahead of a Sept.
-30 deadline.
+The Russell 1000 growth index was set for its worst day since February.

+Ten of the 11 major S&P sectors declined, with energy the sole gainer.
+Federal Reserve Chair Jerome Powell said the U.S. economy is still far from achieving maximum employment in a hearing before the U.S. Senate Banking Committee, while also flagging concerns over prolonged difficulties in a post-COVID economic reopening.

-Among other stocks, Ford Motor Co rose 1.2% after the U.S. automaker and its Korean battery partner SK Innovation said they would invest $11.4 billion to build an electric F-150 assembly plant and three battery plants in the United States.
-Declining issues outnumbered advancers for a 4.34-to-1 ratio on the NYSE and for a 5.06-to-1 ratio on the Nasdaq.
+Among other stocks, Ford Motor Co rose 1.3% after the U.S. automaker and its Korean battery partner SK Innovation said they would invest $11.4 billion to build an electric F-150 assembly plant and three battery plants in the United States.
+Declining issues outnumbered advancers for a 5.13-to-1 ratio on the NYSE and for a 4.57-to-1 ratio on the Nasdaq.

-The S&P index recorded 16 new 52-week highs and four new lows, while the Nasdaq recorded 32 new highs and 69 new lows.
+The S&P index recorded 17 new 52-week highs and five new lows, while the Nasdaq recorded 39 new highs and 90 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)